chrisdarcy98/Final-Project/README.md

 # Final-Project: Game of War Card Game

-## User Scenario: An individual in class, bored from listening to another lecture from their teacher, wants to play a game
+## User Scenario: An individual in class who is bored wants to play a game

 ## Target Users: Bored Teenagers

 ## Project Description: Create the classic game of War on the phone, if time permits integrate mini games.

 ## Distribtuion of Work
-+ Sam
-  - What
-+ Chris
++ Sam and Chris
-  - What
-+ Keegan
-  - What
+  - Main game functioning
+  - If finished, work on mini game or tie break
-+ Abby
++ Abby and Keegan
-  - What
+  - Graphics

 Final Project Sketch